The world’s most liveable city, Melbourne remains an attractive city for investors.

 Melbourne has enjoyed increased leisure and business tourism as more people now travel to Melbourne for entertainment, events, shopping and conferences.
 Australia’s largest convention centreis in Southbank attracts a number of international conferences, events & exibitions.

 Entertainment & Cultural Capital

 Melbourne's arts scene is well regarded the world over and is well serviced by a collection of magnificent heritage listed theatres and modern performance venues hosting a diverse range of shows.
-Southbank is the City's cultural heart being home to the Victorian Arts Centre, recently completed Melbourne Theatre Company / Melbourne Recital Hall, the acclaimed National Gallery of Victoria, College of the Arts and more.
+Southbank is the City's cultural heart being home to the Victorian Arts Centre, Melbourne Theatre Company / Melbourne Recital Hall, the acclaimed National Gallery of Victoria, College of the Arts and more.

 For entertainment to a faster beat, Melbourne's CBD and Southbank are a buzz 7 days and nights a week with Crown at Southbank offering a plethora of entertainment and dining options in one of the world's largest casino complexes.

 Melburnians enjoy a mild temperate climate, clean air, world’s best drinking water and quality produce and fresh food.
 Residents can also choose from a wide variety of affordable housing, from large double storey homes on the traditional suburban "Aussie quarter acre block" to modern high rise apartment towers in the inner city.

 Melbourne enjoys a safe and comfortable lifestyle envied the world over.

 The Event Capital of Australia